Ethernal-Tech/blade-contracts-apex-bridge/docs/blade/staking/StakeManager.md

 function balanceOfAt(address account, uint256 epochNumber) external view returns (uint256)
 ```

-returns a validator balance for a given epoch
+Returns the staked balance of an account at the end of a given epoch.